pankajpuri/spalkTechTest/README.md

 - **styles** folder contains `uploadStream.css` which contains styles for the uploadStream.js file.
 - **services** folder contains `httpService.js` which contains the `uploadMedia` function that handles the HTTP request.
 -
-- Install NPM packages
+- Install NPM packages under the client directory: */spalkTechTest/client% npm install*

  `npm install`

-- To run the test file type
+- To run the test file type the following script in your terminal under this directory.
+For eg: */spalkTechTest/client% npm start*
  `npm start`

  ## Now on the browser under [http](http://localhost:3000/)